Prospect research

+Methods

 Prospect researchers conduct research to evaluate a prospect's ability to give, also called capacity (how prospect can financially contribute to your organization), their warmth toward the organization, also called affinity (how close the prospect feels to the organization), and propensity (how likely the individual is to give at all).
 Prospect researchers may also analyze data in a donor or constituent database to identify new potential major donors or to predict which groups of constituents are most likely to make major gifts.

 Wealth ratings usually refer to a prospect's capacity to donate.
 One of the most common sources used by prospect researchers for this task are Rich Lists.
 The Sunday Times Rich List is widely referred to by prospect researchers, but its overall value is disputed.
 There is a large variety of algorithms that many scholars use to create a wealth score; most would agree in America real estate is the main indicator.

-Research is generally conducted via the Internet, but it is also done with the use of subscribed databases like Factiva, LexisNexis and FAME.
+Research is generally conducted via the Internet, but it is also done with the use of AI platforms like Xapien, and subscribed databases like Factiva, LexisNexis and FAME.
+In America, the SEC's EDGAR database is accessed by prospect researchers as they build a profile, alongside business information websites like Crunchbase.
 A researcher may also use government-managed resources such as Companies House, the Charity Commission, or HM Land Registry.
 Other useful resources include Debrett's and Who's Who, which can provide good general background on any prospect.
+Social media is a common source for information on prospects.
+Professional networking platforms like LinkedIn may list educational history, board involvement, volunteering, and personal interests that may be considered useful context when a researcher is making recommendations to front-line fundraisers.